Standerton: Education

-Schools

-Standerton Primary School is a school that was officially opened in the year 1959, with its first acting principal being Miss C. Fisher and a total of 153 learners after its initial opening.
-The school anthem was composed by one Joan Whitington.
-The new hall is called the Barbara Dunbar Hall.
-There are three houses called Hawks, Eagles and Falcons.
-The school motto is "Sapienta Vincit" (Latin for "Wisdom Conquers").
-The key on the school badge represents unlocking knowledge.
-The official school colours are blue, red and yellow.
-The current principal is Mr C. J. van Vuuren.

-Khula-Sakhile Secondary School is a school that had been struggling for years with their matriculants' results when finally in the 2013-14 matric group, the school managed to score a 100% pass rate which was seen as a very proud moment for both the Sakhile area as well as the Mpumalanga province as a whole.

 Infrastructure

 Dams

 Grootdraai Dam is situated in the upper reaches of the Vaal River less than 10 km upstream of Standerton.
 It has a catchment area of 8,195 km2, a mean annual precipitation of approximately 750 mm, a mean annual potential evaporation at the dam site of 1,400 mm and a natural inflow of 580 million m3/a.
 The full supply capacity of the reservoir is 364 million m3.
 The Grootdraai dam was completed in 1982.

 Notable people

 Although Standerton is a rural town surviving mainly on agriculture, it has produced talented people prominent in South African society.